C-Otto/rebalance-lnd/README.md

 This number is shown as "Amount for 50-50".

 The last line shows a graphical representation of the channel.
-The total width is determined by the channel's capacity, where a channel with maximum (non-wumbo) capacity (16,777,215 satoshis) occupies the full width of your terminal.
+The total width is determined by the channel's capacity, where your largest channel (maximum capacity) occupies the full width of your terminal.
 The bar (`=`) indicates the funds on the local side of the channel.

 The number next to the channel ID (23 in the example) can be used to directly reference this channel.